-A second ACU Commonwealth Futures Climate Research Cohort has been launched to support and connect emerging climate research leaders.
+A second ACU Commonwealth Futures Climate Research Cohort has been launched to support and connect rising climate career research stars.

 The Cohort supports the growth of early career researchers, from a variety of disciplines and climate change-related fields, through an applied training and development programme.
 This is another example of ACU's commitment to the international research community and to building a better world through higher education.